Citizenship-by-Investment in Antigua and Barbuda

 The citizenship-by-investment program requires a person to make a significant economic contribution to the country.
 In exchange, and subject to a stringent application procedure, including thorough background checks, the applicants and their families are granted citizenship.

-To qualify for citizenship, the person must be over 18 years of age, meet the application requirements and select one of the following three options available:
+To qualify for citizenship, the main applicant must be over 18 years of age, meet the application requirements and select one of the following three options available:

-There are also due diligence fees of USD 7,500 for the main applicant and USD 7,500 for the spouse, USD 2,000 for any dependent child of 12 to 17 years and USD 4,000 for any dependent child of 18 to 25 years of age as well as any dependent parent over the age of 65 years.
+There are also due diligence fees of USD 7,500 for both the main applicant and spouse, USD 2,000 for any dependent child of 12 to 17 years of age, and USD 4,000 for any dependent child of 18 to 28 years of age as well as any dependent parent over the age of 58 years.

 Government processing fees and due diligence fees apply to all three options.